desirrepetters/pettersvandresen/content/en/publication/2019_Crous_et_al/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Persoonia - Molecular Phylogeny and Evolution of Fungi, 43*, 2019"
+publication: "*Persoonia - Molecular Phylogeny and Evolution of Fungi 43*, 2019"
 publication_short: "*Persoonia*"

 abstract: 'This species description is part of the paper "Fungal Planet description sheets: 951–1041" by Crous et al.